PeteVanBenthuysen/spotify_popularity_predictor/README.md

 ## **Train & Tune Candidate Models**

-We trained and optimized two classification models: **Logistic Regression** and **Random Forest**, using stratified cross-validation and class balancing.
-Our objective was to maximize **ROC AUC**, a robust metric for binary classification.
+We trained and optimized two classification models: Logistic Regression and Random Forest, using stratified cross-validation and class balancing.
+Our objective was to maximize ROC AUC, a robust metric for binary classification.

 ---